Skip to main content

 Students as Partners (SaP), is authentic student engagement, relating to what students and staff do together to further common educational goals, in partnership.

 Previous frameworks across universities are used to support the TUSA SaP model.
-These models recognise the input of students, as the consumers of education, in the development and leadership of university direction and academic output at the University and College level.
+These models recognise the input of students, as equals in education, in the development and leadership of university direction and academic output at the University and Faculty level.

 There are evidenced benefits to SaP.
 By collaborating with students in the development of systems and structures, there were benefits to students, academic staff as well as teaching quality.
 Some of these include increased student engagement & motivation, a stronger understanding of students’ own learning, enhanced student-teacher relationships, development of better teaching or curriculum materials as well as increased perception on the quality of their university experience.
-These are supported by Mercer-Mapstone et al. (2017).
+These are supported by Mercer-Mapstone et al. (2017), as well as the International Journal of Students as Partners.

-TUSA is passionate about recognising students as key partners at our University.
+TUSA is passionate about recognising students as valued partners at our University.

 Aim of Students as Partners